drewsmug/basics/README.md

-# basics
+# Basics
 Some Basic Development Tasks

 Each subdirectory has a different question about basic linux development in the README.md file.

+## Steps

-Clone this repo and add your answers to the answer.txt file in each subdirectory.
+ * Clone this repo and add your answers to the answer.txt file in each subdirectory.
+ * Commit your answers and send a pull request to submit them.

 Answer as many questions as you like.
 Use any resource you like to help you answer the questions.